A keloids is a growth of extra scar tissue where the skin has healed after an injury.

 - You develop new symptoms

-You can prevent discoloration from sun exposure by covering the forming keloid with a patch or Band-Aid, and by using sunblock when spending time in the sun.
-Continue these extra protection measures for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.
+When in the sun, cover a keloid that is forming with a patch or Band-Aid, and by use a sunblock.
+Continue follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.

-Imiquimod cream has recently been used to prevent keloids from forming after surgery, or to prevent keloids from returning after surgery to remove them.
+Imiquimod cream can be used to prevent keloids from forming after surgery, or returning after they are removed.

 Juckett G, Hartman-Adams H. Management of keloids and hypertrophic scars.
 Am Fam Physician.
 2009;80(3):253-260